gopaddle-io/github-actions-pipeline/README.md

 - Execute github actions once, so that a docker image is created and pushed to docker registry.
 We will be using this image in the next steps.

+# Register Docker Registry in gopaddle
+We will be using the image created in earlier step to deploy an application in gopaddle.
+Once an application is deployed, we can perform further rolling updates on that application.
+We can automate this initial deployment process as well using gopaddle APIs.
+But for the time being, we will manually deploy an application using gopaddle UI.
+To create the gopaddle artifacts, Docker Registry has to be registered with gopaddle, so that gopaddle knows the source from which a docker image can be pulled and deployed.

+- Register the Azure Registry in gopaddle as described [here](https://help.gopaddle.io/en/articles/3942974-adding-a-docker-registry).

+# Create necessary artifacts in gopaddle and deploy the service on a Kubernetes environment

+- We need to create 3 resources in gopaddle.
+  - **Container:** Create an image based container in gopaddle using the image created in the earlier step as described here.
+Once the container is created, note down the container ID by viewing the container and extracting the ID from the browser URL.
+  - **Service:** Create a Service and add the container to the service as described here.
+Once the service is created, note down the service ID by viewing the service and extracting the ID from the browser URL.
+  - **Deployment Template:** Create a Deployment Template and add the Service to the template.